Split Britches: Methodology

-Public Engagement
+Public engagement

-From 2002-2003 Weaver and Shaw designed and ran workshops in four women's prisons in Brazil and the UK as part of the project 'Staging Human Rights', initiated by People's Palace Projects.
+From 2002 to 2003 Weaver and Shaw designed and ran workshops in four women's prisons in Brazil and the UK as part of the project 'Staging Human Rights', initiated by People's Palace Projects.
 The workshops intended to use performance to talk about human rights with female prisoners.

 Controversies

 At the time Split Britches was formed, cross-dressing and drag were popular, so this has become a central part of some of their performances.
 Some of the performances by the troupe have come under fire for the portrayal of certain characters.
 Specifically, the coproduction of Belle Reprieve by Split Britches and Bloolips, a group of gay drag performers.
 In this performance, gender norms are erased, and the binary is played upon.
 This performance has been critiqued due to the female actors dressing as men.
 Because most instances of cross-dressing are males dressing up ultra-feminine, this performance was unusual.
 It was said that this type of performance further holds men to be superior to women.
 Additionally, it has been criticized that cross-dressing reinforces the gender binary, which so many feminists have worked to eliminate.